FREQUENTLY ASKED QUESTIONS

 Roughly how long will the meeting take?*

-Usually our meeting will take between one and a half to two hours.
+Usually our meeting will take between one to one and a half hours.

 What happens after your visit?